QBiz Leads AI

 How long does it take to see results, and is it worth it?

-There is no fixed schedule, and any honest answer has to admit that AI answers are volatile by nature: they shift from one week to the next even for practices doing everything right.
-What you can rely on is the direction rather than a date.
+No timetable is fixed, and any straight reckoning has to grant that AI replies are volatile by nature, moving from one week to the next even for practices that do everything right.
+What holds steady is the direction of travel, not a calendar date.
 Completing your Google profile and starting to gather recent reviews can move things within a few weeks.
 Building out directory presence, reconciling facts across the web, and earning enough corroboration to be named with confidence takes longer, often a few months of steady work.
 There is no shortcut that survives contact with how these engines verify a practice, and anyone selling one is selling the fluctuation, not the fix.

-On whether it is worth the effort, weigh it against the cost of absence.
-The Pew browsing study found that when an AI summary appeared, users clicked a traditional search result in just 8% of visits, against 15% when no summary was shown (Pew Research Center, July 2025).
-In other words, when the AI answers, far fewer people scroll to the old links at all; the patient increasingly acts on the answer itself.
+As for whether the effort pays, set it against what absence costs you.
+When an AI summary sits at the top of the results, far fewer people scroll to the old links at all; the patient increasingly acts on the answer itself.
 A practice named in that answer is collecting bookings its competitors never see coming.
 A practice that is absent loses them with no missed-call log to show for it.
-The work is real, but so is the cost of staying out of it, and being early is itself an advantage while your town's answers are still being decided.
+The effort is real, but so is the cost of staying out of it, and being early is itself an advantage while your town's answers are still being decided.

 Frequently asked questions